 In all participating European universities there is a cautious return to forms of teaching in the classroom, although this will be limited to small groups.
 Rules on social distancing will remain in place, so that 1.5 meter distance between people is observed.
-It is therefore very likely that formats of blended learning plus ongoing online teaching will dominate the coming winter term.
-We are preparing for this and we will provide both forms of co-teaching to allow for such small groups as well as recorded lectures which will accompany the synchronous online-discussions.
-In contrast to the current term, we will have more time to prepare and to take also into consideration lessons learned from our current experience and your feedback.
+It is therefore very likely that formats of blended learning, plus ongoing online teaching, will dominate the coming winter term.
+We are preparing for this and will provide both forms of co-teaching to allow for such small groups, as well as recorded lectures, which will accompany the synchronous online-discussions.
+In contrast to the current term, we will have more time to prepare and take into consideration lessons learned from our current experience and your feedback.

-Traveling within Europe seems to be possible for those with a Schengen passport again, step-by-step, but of course the Corona virus is still there.
-We all hope that the much-discussed second wave will not take place or will be weaker than the first.
-But nobody can foresee this.
+Traveling within Europe seems to be possible for those with a Schengen passport again, step-by-step, but of course the coronavirus is still there.
+We all hope that the much-discussed second wave will not take place, or will be weaker than the first, though nobody can foresee this.

-On this basis we have decided that there is no reason to postpone the winter term.
+On this basis, we have decided that there is no reason to postpone the winter term.
 We will therefore start the first as well as the third term as usual in September/October 2020.
-We will offer all students in the EMGS consortium the opportunity to attend all planned courses (face-to-face or virtual).
-We will also issue the relevant transcripts of records, this documenting all credits relevant for exams.
+We will offer all students in the EMGS Consortium the opportunity to attend all planned courses (face-to-face or virtual).
+We will further issue the relevant transcripts of records, documenting all credits relevant for exams.

 Notwithstanding this positive news, we have to expect that it will be impossible for some students to reach their place of study.
 Be it because there is currently no possibility of obtaining the necessary visas, be it because it will not yet be possible to travel to Europe from certain countries, or be it because our non-European partner institutions have not yet reopened their doors and are still unable to accept foreign students.
 Please be rest assured that we are working hard to find solutions for each of these situations.